 First of all, iCloud Keychain works only for passwords.
 Its UI will be a pretty generic vault, where your passwords are added when you're browsing.
 With third-party providers, you can add fill-in information, payment information, and files.
 This greatly extends the scope of how the tool can be used.

 Secondly, if you have at least one non-Apple device, Keychain access is off-limits to you.
-Third-party password managers work cross-platforms to have a macOS app and an Android app with the same vaults.
+Third-party password managers work cross-platforms to have a macOS app and an Android device app with the same vaults.
 This makes it easy to pick up where you left off, even when switching devices with no loss for productivity.

 Finally, if you want, you can avoid your data being stored in the cloud altogether.
 Most password managers are completely fine with you self-hosting or accessing your data in offline mode.
 So, if you're looking for hackproof solutions, keeping your vault off the grid in an encrypted form might be one of the safest ways to protect your credentials.